Why Theresa May Announced Snap Election

 The British Prime Minister, Theresa May, has called a snap U.K. election in the hope of securing a larger majority in parliament and, with it, her vision of Britain after Brexit.
 Set for June 8, this election will give the British people the choice of which party they wish to lead the Brexit negotiations and guide Britain into its future outside of the EU.

-As formal negotiations over Brexit begin in haste, Theresa May will want to avoid any further delays that could jeopardise her ability to strike a good exit deal.
+As formal negotiations over Brexit begin in haste, Theresa May will want to avoid any further delays that could jeopardize her ability to strike a good exit deal.

 Although some may argue that calling an election creates just such delays, supporters of the prime minister claim that this UK election will be used to quiet dissenters post-Brexit, according to The Guardian.
-May herself noted this desire to have more uniform outlook from parliament in her speech outside No.10 Downing Street.
+May herself noted this desire to have more uniform outlook from parliament in her speech outside No. 10 Downing Street.

 “The country is coming together but Westminster is not”